 Table 1 – Main hypotheses and associated predictions in our experiments.
 They are discussed in Introduction, and how the experimental tests were conducted in Material and methods.
-Note that Front and Core populations of Physa acuta showed relatively little trait differences, except for a slight decrease in fecundity (Chapuis et al. 2017) in the Front populations, assumed to reflect temporary founder effects.
-We therefore do not have clear expectations about differences in the outcomes of competition experiments – Front populations might be less harmful competitors than Core ones to the resident species.
+Note that Front and Core populations of the invasive species P. acuta showed relatively little trait differences, except for a slight decrease in fecundity (Chapuis et al. 2017) in the Front populations, assumed to reflect temporary founder effects.
+We therefore do not have clear expectations about differences in the outcomes of competition experiments – Front populations might, if anything, be slighlty less harmful competitors than Core ones to the resident species.
 We nevertheless kept the Front / Core distinction in the statistical analysis to check for a possible effect.